alyboba/cfms-website.github.io/_posts/2016-04-16-2016-national-geriatrics-interest-group-awards.md

 The deadline for submissions is March 13, 2016 and the awards will be presented at the Canadian Geriatrics Society Conference occurring in Vancouver, British Columbia from April 14-16, 2016.
 The award descriptions and application instructions for each have been attached in both French and English.
 Any questions about these awards can be forwarded to&nbsp;[amandayc.chen@mail.utoronto.ca](mailto:amandayc.chen@mail.utoronto.ca)

-Don't forget to like the National Geriatrics Interest Group on Facebook and follow us on Twitter @NGIG1415 to hear more about awards, events and our #whygeriatricswednesday initiative!
+Don’t forget to like the National Geriatrics Interest Group on Facebook and follow us on Twitter @NGIG1415 to hear more about awards, events and our #whygeriatricswednesday initiative!

 > #### Attachments
 >